Deon Smit on What It Takes to Become a Great HR Business Partner

 Business knowledge and political awareness is non-negotiable when it comes to your key competencies in this role.
 Don’t be too naïve and be passionate about a least two or three things that need changing in the organisation such as a strategically important project, employee engagement or improving the quality of hiring.
 You will get known for that, and in the end, respected for that …. and more.

 For me, international exposure has been very, very helpful.
 I started my career in Africa but also worked and consulted in the UK, Hong Kong, USA, Australia and New Zealand.
 Nothing has been more helpful than that.
 Seek out and push hard for those opportunities and pursue it with commitment, openness of mind and visible energy.
 Travel as much as you can!

-What are some things you have done to develop a deeper understanding of the business you are in?
+What have you done to develop a deeper understanding of the business you are in?

 Here’s another example.
 In corporate and merchant banking, I worked with the brightest of the industry : Chartered Accountants , Capital and Money market and forex managers, project financiers and listing/IPO consultants, Investment and Fund managers.
 If you want to design a bonus scheme for these guys in a corporate environment, you need to fully understand what they do on daily basis and what it is that drives them as they do it.